arivers/copenhagen_moat/readme.md

+** This repository has been merged with another repoitory: https://github.com/ancient-eDNA/Holi Please use that repository instead. **

 # Scripts from work done at the Joint Genome Institute to process sequencing data in the paper:
 Tracing past ambient air pollution and its consequences on human health.
 Submitted 7/31/2017.Pedersen, M.W. et al.